 You should receive a W-2 form from every employer who paid you $600 or more in the calendar year.
 The W-2 should be sent directly to you from your employer, either through email, postal mail, an online portal or some other method.

 If you don’t get one, you can contact the IRS directly, and it will contact your employer on your behalf.
 To request assistance from the IRS in obtaining your W-2, call 800-829-1040.
 Be sure to have the following information handy:

 - Your name, address, Social Security number and phone number

-- Your employer’s name, address, phone number and employer identification number, if you know it (check last year’s W-2 if you worked for same employer)
+- Your employer’s name, address, phone number and employer identification number, if you know it — check last year’s W-2 if you worked for the same employer

 - Employment dates

 You can also file Form 4852, Substitute for Form W-2, if you don’t receive a W-2 from your employer.